donchev7/site/content/post/2022/2022-10-21-State-machine-using-mongodb-changestreams.md

 started.run();
 ```

-I call this the "started" state and will be deployed as it own statefulset in kubernetes.
+I call this the "started" state and will be deployed as it own statefulset in Kubernetes.
 The statefulset will be configured to restart on failure.

 With this setup I can add as many states as I want.
-Each state will be deployed as a statefulset in kubernetes.
+Each state will be deployed as a statefulset in Kubernetes.
 For my use case I needed 5 states.
 Each state did one thing and then moved process to the next state.